lmur98/epic_kitchens_affordances/README.md

 ### 2. Leverage all to the 3D

 In a second stage, using Structure from Motion algorithms (COLMAP), we get the camera pose and the global localization of the interaction in the 3D space.
-This creates a historical distribution of all the taken actions in that environment, cross-linking alng different episodes.
+This creates a historical distribution of all the taken actions in that environment, cross-linking along different episodes.
 In the following images, we show in blue the different camera poses, in grey the Colmap keypoints and the different locations where the interactions occur.
 For each specific physical kitchen, we accumulated all the EPIC videos where the agent interacted.
 Note that for some sequences, the EPIC-50 and EPIC-100 was different, while in other it was the same environment.

 <p align="center" width="100%">
     <img width="47%" src="https://github.com/lmur98/epic_kitchens_affordances/blob/main/imgs/Screenshot%20from%202022-12-14%2016-28-24.png">